steamship-core/python-client/docs/index.rst

 ===============
-NLUDB
+Steamship
 ===============

-This is the documentation of **NLUDB Python client library**.
+This is the documentation of **Steamship Python client library**.

 .. note::